DCAN-Labs/compare_matrices_to_assign_networks/README.md

-Severeal parameters are currrently specified at the beginning.
+Several parameters are currrently specified at the beginning.
 These will need to converted into being passed in as arguments at a later dates.

 %Currently this code only supports dconns.
 Pconns are in beta.